Professor K. J. Ray Liu

 Office: 2232 Kim Building

-Dr. Liu is the recipient of numerous honors and awards including 2009 IEEE Signal Processing Society 2014 Society Award for "influential technical contributions and profound leadership impact"; IEEE Signal Processing Society 2009 Technical Achievement Award for "for pioneering and outstanding contributions for the advances of signal processing in multimedia forensics, security, and wireless communications"; the 2016 IEEE Leon K. Kirchmayer Graduate Teaching Award for “exemplary teaching and curriculum development, inspirational mentoring of graduate students, and broad educational impact in signal processing and communications.”; 1994 National Science Foundation Young Investigator Award; best paper awards from IEEE Signal Processing Society, Communications Society, Vehicular Technology Society, and EURASIP; IEEE Signal Processing Society Distinguished Lecturer; and EURASIP Meritorious Service Award.
-Recognized by Thomson Reuters as an ISI Highly Cited Researcher in Computer Science, Dr. Liu is a Fellow of the IEEE and AAAS.
+Dr. Liu is the recipient of numerous honors and awards including IEEE Signal Processing Society 2014 Society Award for "influential technical contributions and profound leadership impact"; IEEE Signal Processing Society 2009 Technical Achievement Award for "for pioneering and outstanding contributions for the advances of signal processing in multimedia forensics, security, and wireless communications"; the 2016 IEEE Leon K. Kirchmayer Graduate Teaching Award for “exemplary teaching and curriculum development, inspirational mentoring of graduate students, and broad educational impact in signal processing and communications.”; 1994 National Science Foundation Young Investigator Award; best paper awards from IEEE Signal Processing Society, Communications Society, Vehicular Technology Society, and EURASIP; IEEE Signal Processing Society Distinguished Lecturer; and EURASIP Meritorious Service Award.
+Recognized by Thomson Reuters as an ISI Highly Cited Researcher, Dr. Liu is a Fellow of the IEEE and AAAS.
 His research was featured as one of seven technologies that IEEE believes will have the world changing implications on the way humans interact with machines, the world and each other, in honor of IEEE's 125th Anniversary.